 Built by Curtiss in Buffalo, New York.
 Delivered to the U. S. Army serial number unknown.
 Disassembled and shipped overseas to Australia and reassembled.

-During March 1942 delivered to the Royal Australian Air Force (RAAF).
-On March 8, 1942 assigned to 1 AD On March 16, 1942 assigned to 75 Squadron.
-Fuselage code "Y".
-No known nickname or nose art.
+During March 1942 delivered to the Royal Australian Air Force (RAAF) as P-40E Kittyhawk serial number A29-16.
+On March 8, 1942 assigned to 1 Air Depot (1 AD) On March 16, 1942 assigned to 75 Squadron.
+Fuselage code Y. No known nickname or nose art.

-22, 1942 one of nine P-40s that took off from 7 Mile Drome near Port Moresby led by S/L Jackson against Lae.
+22, 1942 took off from 7 Mile Drome near Port Moresby piloted by F/O Bruce Horace Anderson as one of nine P-40 Kittyhawks led by S/L Jackson on a mission against Lae.
 Six P-40s including this aircraft were to strafe Lae Airfield while the other three P-40s flew top cover.

 Over the target, intercepted by A6M2 Zeros from the 4th Kokutai.
-Last seen by P-40E Kittyhawk A29-6 with smoke coming from the aircraft with an A6M2 Zero on his tail headed out to sea off Lae over the Huon Gulf.
+This aircraft was last seen by P-40E Kittyhawk A29-6 smoking with an A6M2 Zero on its tail headed out to sea off Lae over the Huon Gulf.